Customised Care for Duodenum & Small Intestine Cancer

 Adenocarcinomas are one of the most common of small intestinal malignancies, followed by carcinoid tumours, lymphomas, and leiomyosarcomas.
 Small bowel cancer is rare, accounting for 1% of gastro-intestinal malignancies.
 According to an experienced intestine cancer surgeon in Kolkata, approximately half of all small bowel adenocarcinomas are located in the duodenum, making this the most favoured site.

-Risk Factors for Small Intestine Cancer (Adenocarcinoma)
+Risk Factors For Small Intestine Cancer (Adenocarcinoma)

 • Race/ethnicity